canopas/group-track-flutter/README.md

 - Place Notifications: Add specific places within your space, and get notified whenever a member enters or leaves that location, making coordination effortless.
 - Real-Time Chat: Stay in touch with other space members through built-in chat functionality, enabling you to coordinate, plan, or simply catch up in real-time.

+## Upcoming Features 🚀

+### End-to-End Encryption (Coming Soon)
+Enhanced privacy and security through robust end-to-end encryption, leveraging the Signal Protocol to ensure your location data remains private and secure.

+Planned Security Features:
+- Industry-standard Signal Protocol integration for secure data transmission
+- Client-side encryption with AES-256
+- Zero-knowledge architecture - only group members can access location data
+- Unique encryption keys per user and space
+- Secure key exchange protocols

+Your location data will be encrypted before leaving your device and can only be decrypted by authorized group members, ensuring complete privacy and protection against unauthorized access.

 ## Screenshots

 <table>